About LEQEMBI®

 LEQEMBI is proven to slow progression across the stages of early Alzheimer’s disease1,2,4,5

-In Study 2, LEQEMBI met the primary endpoint at 18 months, demonstrating statistically significant efficacy in patients with MCI due to AD and mild AD dementia2
+In Clarity AD, LEQEMBI met the primary endpoint at 18 months, demonstrating statistically significant efficacy in patients with MCI due to AD and mild AD dementia2

 CDR-SB: Change from baseline in cognition and function at 18 months2